ErpNetDocs/webclient/introduction/social/social-follows.md

 **What is shown in Favorites**

  - The Favorites app lists only objects with Follow level = Favorite.
- - A user can have **up to 50 favorite objects**.
-If you reach the limit, you must remove an existing favorite before adding a new one.
+Unlimited number of Favorites applies.

 **Automatic follows**

-When the system creates a follow automatically (e.g. due to a mention/assignment), the follow level is **Tagged**.
+When the system creates a follow automatically (e.g. due to a mention), the follow level is **Tagged**.
->[!Note]
-> There is a Business Rule ["R38780 Case - Create Follow For Case Creator"](https://docs.erp.net/model/business-rules/R38780.html) that creates an automatic follow for the Owner of the Case - its creator.

 **Chat groups**